Dune & Estuary Plant Production

 Sea oats and other dune stabilization plants are needed to build and stabilize coastal dunes in North Carolina.
 The dunes provide coastal communities with infrastructure and property protection during hurricanes.
 Also, the dunes are a unique ecosystem that provides habitat for birds and animals while providing natural beauty enjoyed by residents and visitors.
 Estuaries are another important feature of the North Carolina coast.
 Native species are needed for erosion control and to provide buffers to protect water quality.
 Developing a coastal plant industry in the state is needed to supply estuary and dune species to coastal communities and property owners.

 North Carolina farmers have been introduced to opportunities associated with commercial production of dune and wetland species.
 Research, education, production trials, and marketing efforts continue to be needed to support this growing industry.

 Research was conducted on both dune and estuary plants in 2003.
-Sea oat plots were established at the Castle Hayne Research Station, and clones from the Wrightsville Beach plots were taken to NCSU for further examination.
-Both NCSU and LSU scientists are participating in this work.
+Sea oat plots were established at the Castle Hayne Research Station, and clones from the Wrightsville Beach plots were taken to North Carolina State University for further examination.
+Both NC State and Louisiana State University scientists are participating in this work.
 Dune and estuary plant production research was conducted at the Oak Island greenhouse to develop and improve production methods.